 Accounting Designations - CA, CGA, CMA, CPA

 What does CPA stand for?
 Or CGA or CMA?
-They're all different types of accountants and you'll want to know the differences if you're running a Canadian small business.
+They're all different types of accountants, and you'll want to know the differences if you're running a Canadian small business.

 Historically there have been three different accounting designations in Canada; the CA (Chartered Accountant), the CGA (Certified General Accountant), and the CMA (Certified Management Accountant), each having different educational and work experience requirements for certification:

-CA (Chartered Accountant):
+CA (Chartered Accountant)

 The CA designation required an undergraduate degree in accounting plus three years of training in a designated accounting firm.
-To receive final certification students were required to pass a very challenging three day exam known as the Uniform Final Evaluation.
+To receive final certification students were required to pass a very challenging three-day exam known as the Uniform Final Evaluation.
 The CA designation is highly recognized internationally.

-CGA (Certified General Accountant):
+CGA (Certified General Accountant)

 CGA certification required an undergraduate degree (any discipline), two or more years of CGA-related courses, an entrance exam and two to three years of business experience at the managerial level.
-One of the advantages to obtaining a CGA was the flexibility - students could complete the program while employed.
+One of the advantages of obtaining a CGA was the flexibility - students could complete the program while employed.

-CMA (Certified Management Accountant):
+CMA (Certified Management Accountant)

 For CMA certification the requirements were an undergraduate degree in a related discipline (such as a Bachelor of Commerce), an entrance exam, and suitable work experience.